chittaranjanpanda/json-logging/README.md

 ## How to control normal logging and JSON logging using spring profile in Spring boot Application?

-**Step 1 : Create two profiles in springboot application application-standalone.yml and application-kubernetes.yml**
+**Step 1: Create two profiles in spring-boot application application-standalone.yml and application-kubernetes.yml**

 We will use standalone properties yml for our normal log configurations and kubernetes properties yml for JSON log configuration.
 So we will move all our JSON logging related configuration to application-kubernetes.yml

-**Step 2 : Create two springProfile in logback-spring.xml same like application yml.**
+**Step 2: Create two springProfile in logback-spring.xml same like application yml.**

 Standalone for normal logging